progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--Thus it’s a bit confusing that Git has a `mv` command.
 If you want to rename a file in Git, you can run something like-->

-Es ist allerdings ein bißchen verwirrend, dass Git trotzdem einen `git mv` Befehl kennt.
+Es ist allerdings ein bisschen verwirrend, dass Git trotzdem einen `git mv` Befehl kennt.
 Wenn Du eine Datei umbenennen willst, kannst Du folgendes tun:

 	$ git mv file_from file_to